acontell/googlemapswrapper/README.md

 # Google Maps Wrapper

 This project aims to improve the usability of google maps.
 Make it easier to use.

-The idea is to wrap some of the google maps functionality in easy-to-use functions:
+The idea is to wrap some of the google maps functionality in easy-to-use functions.

 # Tested functionality